JvanKatwijk/unoPlugins-jan/README.md

 old FM broadcast bands), and is - as the name suggests - a form of digital radio.
-The common DRM signals have a spectrum width of 10 KHz,  and a transmission can carry ip to 4 streams, although I have never seen a transmission with more than 2 streams.
+The common DRM signals have a spectrum width of 10 KHz,  and a transmission can carry up to 4 streams, although I have never seen a transmission with more than 2 streams.
 The current version supports AAC and - slightly experimental - xHE-AAC.
 It is experimental since testing xHE-AAC decoding is with only two input files.